codenoid/pc-auth-notifier/README.md

 ## Credits

-The Go Viking logo are created by [https://github.com/ashleymcnamara](Ashley McNamara)
+The Go Viking logo are created by [Ashley McNamara](https://github.com/ashleymcnamara)